 Name: Tunstall and Rendlesham Off-Road Group

 The organisation is composed of a chairman, secretary, treasurer and members.
-Additional positions may be created as needed, and members are appointed to positions through a vote taken collectively in open forum at regular club meetings.
+Additional positions may be created as needed, and members are appointed to positions through a vote taken collectively in open forum at monthly meetings.

-Organisational decisions can be made collectively in open meetings, without an appointed committee.
-Decisions will be voted on by members in attendance at regular meetings or via online TROG website forum vote, without formal notice given of voting dates with voting open with timescales appropriate to the topic.
+All organisational decisions are made collectively in open forum meetings, without an appointed committee.
+Decisions will be voted on by members in attendance at regular meetings, without formal notice given of voting dates.

-An annual general meeting will be held, at which organisational structure and decision-making policies will be considered and amended, if agreed by the membership.
+An annual general meeting will be held every November, at which organisational structure and decision-making policies will be considered and amended, if agreed by the membership.

 The object of TROG is to provide facilities for and promote participation of the whole community in the sport of mountain biking in Suffolk.
 TROG members and volunteers build and maintain trails with the cooperation and support of landowners and managers.

-TROG is registered with HMRC as a Community Amateur Sports Club (CASC 05251).
+TROG is registered with HMRC as a Community Amateur Sports Club (CASC).